 Hens and Chicks, Houseleek, Live Forever

-Sempervivum ‘Andrenor’ is a hardy succulent plant with long, thin, bright green leaves, tipped and backed with fiery red.
-The rosettes are up to 4 inches (10 cm) in diameter.
-Perfect for containers, rock gardens, as a ground cover, or anywhere else you can imagine.
-Great winter color.
+Sempervivum 'Andrenor' is a hardy succulent that forms rosettes of narrow bright green leaves tipped and backed with fiery red.
+Coloration becomes darker in winter and a more brilliant and intense red in summer.
+The rosettes grow up to 4 inches (10 cm) in diameter.

 How to Grow and Care